MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Our Approach

-Similar to temporal attention, we generate two feature vectors by max pooling and average pooling along the temporal (segment) dimension.
-The features derived from max pooling and average pooling are then concatenated along the temporal dimension to obtain a feature vector, which is referred to as spatial attention $S^m_t$, $m \in \{a,v\}$ :
+Similar to aforementioned method, two feature vectors are produced through max pooling and average pooling along the temporal (segment) dimension.
+The features derived from max pooling and average pooling are then concatenated along the temporal dimension to obtain a feature vector $S^m_t$, $m \in \{a,v\}$: